ansys/pyaedt/README.md

 ## Documentation and issues

-In addition to installation and usage information, the `PyAEDT` documentation provides [API reference](https://aedt.docs.pyansys.com/release/0.6/API/index.html), [Examples](https://aedt.docs.pyansys.com/release/0.6/examples/index.html), and [Contribute](https://aedt.docs.pyansys.com/release/0.6/Contributing.html) sections.
+In addition to installation and usage information, the `PyAEDT` documentation provides [API reference](https://aedt.docs.pyansys.com/version/stable), [Examples](https://aedt.docs.pyansys.com/version/stable/examples/index.html), and [Contribute](https://aedt.docs.pyansys.com/version/stable/Contributing.html) sections.

+In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 On the [PyAEDT Issues](https://github.com/pyansys/PyAEDT/issues) page, you can create issues to submit questions, report bugs, and request new features.

-To reach the project support team, email [pyansys.support@ansys.com](pyansys.support@ansys.com).
+To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.

 ## Dependencies